ewhuang/simons_mouse/README.txt

 Creates an output file, predicted_go_edge_weights.txt, where each newline is a gene and a GO edge, same format as go_edges.txt.
 However, the GO terms are the indices in Moues_final_Score_matrix.txt, not the actual GO name.
+Specify the number of edges to keep with the variable NUM_TOP_WEIGHTS.

 3.
 Simply add an extra keyword, the literal string 'predicted', to